MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 # Learning Path 9 - Lab 9 - Exercise 1 - Implement Sensitivity labels with Azure Information Protection Unified Labels client

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
-As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Azure Information Protection (AIP) at Adatum.
+As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Microsoft Entra ID Protection at Adatum.
 In this lab, you will create and publish a label, and you will test a published label.
 However, in doing so, you won't test the label that you create in this lab.
 You will test a different label.

 **IMPORTANT:** If you recall, back on the first day of this class, you ran a lab setup script that created and published a sensitivity label and sensitivity label policy.
 Running that script was necessary to support this lab due to a timing issue with sensitivity labels.
 Once you publish a label policy, it takes 24 hours for the published label policy to propagate through Microsoft 365.
 As such, you won't be able to test the label and label policy that you create and publish in this lab.